-- (1) In the circumstances contemplated in section 17 (e), 18 (2), or 19 (5)(b), the Regulator may direct a reduction in the current applicable price control for any facilities or services provided by a regulated entity. - (2) When determining an appropriate reduction, the Regulator must consider the following factors: - (a) the nature, duration, gravity and extent of the contravention or other conduct; - (b) the market circumstances in which the contravention or other conduct took place; - any undue increase in profit directly derived from the contravention or other conduct; - (d) any loss or damage suffered by third parties as a result of the contravention or other conduct; - (e) any potential negative effect on third parties resulting from the reduction; - (f) the ability of such a reduction to correct any economic distortion resulting from the regulated entity's conduct;
+(1) In the circumstances contemplated in Section 16(e), 17(2), or 18(5)(b), the Regulator may direct a reduction in the current applicable price control for any facilities or services provided by a regulated entity.

+- (2) When determining an appropriate reduction, the Regulator must consider the following factors: - (a) the nature, duration, gravity and extent of the contravention or other conduct; - (b) the market circumstances in which the contravention or other conduct took place; - any undue increase in profit directly derived from the contravention or other conduct; - (d) any loss or damage suffered by third parties as a result of the contravention or other conduct; - (e) any potential negative effect on third parties resulting from the reduction; - (f) the ability of such a reduction to correct any economic distortion resulting from the regulated entity's conduct; - (g) any similar previous contraventions or similar conduct by the respondent; and - (h) the level of cooperation of the respondent during the investigation. - (3) A reduction in terms of this section- - (a) applies only from the date on which the Regulator issues a direction in terms of this section; - (b) may be either- - (i) temporary, for a period determined by the Regulator; or - (ii) permanent, until the expiry of the price control that is being reduced; - (c) may apply to all, or any particular facilities or services to which the price control applies; and

-- (g) any similar previous contraventions or similar conduct by the respondent; and - (h) the level of cooperation of the respondent during the investigation. - (3) A reduction in terms of this section- - (a) applies only from the date on which the Regulator issues a direction in terms of this section; - (b) may be either- - (i) temporary, for a period determined by the Regulator; or - (ii) permanent, until the expiry of the price control that is being reduced; and - (c) may apply to all, or any particular, facilities or services to which the price control applies. - (4) The total annual financial cost of the reduction to the regulated entity may not exceed more than 10% of the entity's annual turnover of its regulated business during the regulated entity's preceding financial year. - (5) When a reduction has been imposed, the regulated entity must take reasonable steps to publicize the fact of the reduction and the extent, duration and reason for the reduction.
+- (d) must not be included in the consideration of price controls in the next price control determination cycle. - (4) The total annual financial cost of the reduction to the regulated entity may not exceed more than 10% of the entity's annual turnover of its regulated business during the regulated entity's preceding financial year. - (5) When a reduction has been imposed, the regulated entity must take reasonable steps to publicize the fact of the reduction and the extent, duration and reason for the reduction.